If you’re often waking around 3 AM each night and wondering why, it could be your metabolism.

 How to solve 3am wakeups

-If you’re regularly waking up at 3 AM, your body is trying to tell you something, and it’s often metabolic.
+If you’re regularly waking up at 3 AM, your body is trying to tell you something.

 Rather than brushing it off, look at your routines.
 When you’re eating, what you’re drinking, how stressed you are, and whether your environment supports uninterrupted sleep.